With the rising threat of climate change, industries worldwide are looking for ways to become more environmentally friendly.

 Electric boilers work very similar to gas boilers by warming up water to heat your home.

 As opposed to gas boilers, electric-powered boilers are generally small and compact, and with no need for a flue to be connected, they can be installed anywhere in the home.
-These attributes provide a lot more flexibility in terms of the layout of the house.
+These attributes provide a lot more flexibility in terms of the house’s layout.

 With water supplied on demand from a single source, hot water temperature and pressure may drop when using more than one outlet at the same time.
 Because of this, electric boilers are generally not recommended for large or busy homes and those with more than one bathroom.
 (Source: Boiler Guide)